chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 The following applies to the clock gating feature:

 * The core should only be halted after all pending vault writes are done and cryptographic operations are complete.
-* While the core is halted, any APB transaction wakes up the SoC interface clock and leaves all other clocks disabled.
-If the core is still halted when the APB transactions are done, the SoC interface clock is returned to a disabled state. .
+* While the core is halted, any AXI transaction wakes up the SoC interface clock and leaves all other clocks disabled.
+If the core is still halted when the AXI transactions are done, the SoC interface clock is returned to a disabled state. .
 * The RDC clock is similar to an ungated clock and is only disabled when a reset event occurs.
 This avoids metastability on flops.
 The RDC clock operates independently of core halt status.